ibm-cloud-architecture/appmod-liberty-tekton/README.md

 ## Deploy the Application using OpenShift Pipelines and ArgoCD
 The following steps will deploy the modernized Customer Order Services application in a WebSphere Liberty container to a Red Hat OpenShift cluster using **OpenShift Pipelines** and **ArgoCD**.

+The diagram below shows the following flow:

+1) A developer commits code to the `application repository`
+2) A webhook starts a `tekton pipeline` running in the `build` project
+3) A `tekton task` clones the application source code (4) from the application repository, uses `Maven` to compile and test the application before using `buildah` to create a `Docker image` which is pushed to the docker registry (5)
+6) A `tekton task` deploys the `application` to the local namespace using the image from the `docker registry` (7)
+8) A `tekton task` updates the `gitops repository` with the `docker image tag` for the newly created docker image and commits the change (9)
+10) ArgoCD is used to `synchronize` the changes from the gitops repository with the `dev` namespace
+11) The application running in the `dev` namespace is updated with the latest docker image from the registry

   ![Pipeline](images/argo-flow.jpg)